-The Evergreen Valley School Safety plan was last reviewed on March 11, 2017.
+The Evergreen Valley School Safety plan was last reviewed on January 31, 2018.
+The safety committee meets regularly to update the plan and assess its progress.

-Evergreen Valley has a very detailed, comprehensive safety plan that outlines protocols, systems, and procedures in the event of any/all emergencies.
+Evergreen Valley has a detailed, comprehensive safety plan that outlines protocols, systems, and procedures in the event of an emergency.
 This plan also contains the yearly safety goals as determined by the students, staff, and parents.
 The Safety Plan is developed by the Evergreen Valley Safety Committee and reviewed by the District Safety Committee before it is presented to the East Side Union High School District Board of Trustees for adoption.
 The Safety Plan and drill procedures are reviewed during the year with all staff.
 Safety alerts are shared with all staff as needed throughout the school year.
 In addition, all required drills are calendared and completed and the results are communicated to all staff.

-The Evergreen Valley High School Site Safety Plan includes comprehensive, enforceable, and continuous:
+The Evergreen Valley High School Site Safety Plan includes:

-Behavior policy
+Behavior policies